Quizz1Cal/Semester-2/COMP30020 - DEC/Prolog.md

 ## Terms (Data)

-**Terms** are data structures, of the atomic, compound of variable variety.
+**Terms** are data structures, of the atomic, compound or variable variety.
 (Datalog doesn't have compound).
 - Atomic terms: Floats, Integers and atoms
 - Integers can be written with `_`; these are ignored, are only for readability.